NicolaSansom/Javascript30/15 - LocalStorage/README.md

 We use `JSON.parse` to convert a stringified array back into a array

+## `removeItem()`

+If we ever want to delete a item for locale storage then we just need to pass in the key to the function

 ## Event delegation

 If items are created after we are listening for them they will not have events listenter attached to them.